 NFB presidents are volunteers working out of their homes in the evening or on weekends, and presidents may appoint a designee to conduct the interview if they are unavailable.
 Some affiliate presidents choose to conduct all of their interviews after March 31.
 Note: If you wait until near the deadline to make your request, we may have a problem assisting you to complete this requirement on time, so please make your initial contact with your affiliate president in a timely fashion.

 Most interviews are by phone.
 If a state president has not responded to your request for an interview within seven days, email your request to the president with a copy to [email protected] and ask our help to make contact.

-To apply, check the checkbox on the first page of the online application that says, “Yes, I would like to complete an additional application for the 2020 HumanWare internship.”
-Once you have checked this box, you will continue to complete the NFB scholarship application as described above in questions 9 and 10.
-However, before you submit the application, there will be an additional page where you will be given an opportunity to complete the HumanWare internship application.
+To apply, check the checkbox on the first page of the online application that says, “Yes, I would like to complete an additional application for the 2021 HumanWare internship.”
+Once you have checked this box, you will continue to complete the NFB scholarship application as described above in questions 9 and 10; however, before you submit the application there will be an additional page where you will be given an opportunity to complete the HumanWare award application.